What is SECURE Act 2.0?

 Did Congress save room for seconds?

-The policy builds on the original SECURE Act — the Setting Every Community Up for Retirement Enhancement Act — from 2019.
-If passed, the bipartisan legislation could help more individuals better prepare for their future amid today’s uncertain economic landscape.1
+The policy, which includes a provision to expand automatic enrollment in retirement plans, builds on the original SECURE Act — the Setting Every Community Up for Retirement Enhancement Act — from 2019.

 Read on to learn more about SECURE Act 2.0 and how it could impact you, your money and your financial confidence.